-Twelve-year-old Laura hasn't played too many sports, so her parents decide to register her for private lessons with Max.
-She runs and swims and loves to hike, but hasn't done much in the way of team stuff.
-She thinks lacrosse looks like fun.
-Max understands that from her other physical activities, Laura will be competent in a range of fundamental skills.
-Since lacrosse requires the hand-eye coordination that comes from using a stick, Max decides to have Laura strike with a stick.
+Twelve-year-old Laura hasn't played too many sports, so their parents decide to register them for private lessons with Max.
+They run and swim and love to hike, but haven't done much in the way of team stuff.
+They think lacrosse looks like fun.
+Max understands that from their other physical activities, Laura will be competent in a range of fundamental skills.
+Since lacrosse requires the hand-eye coordination that comes from using a stick, Max decides to have Laura strike with a stick

-Laura has a good grasp of the bat when she picks it up and swings it, but Max can see this is an unfamiliar technique for her.
-Although there is some weight shift from her back leg to the front, her trunk doesn't rotate much and her motion is almost entirely in her arms.
-She leans forward as she swings as opposed to rotating through the action.
+Laura has a good grasp of the bat when they pick it up and swing it, but Max can see this is an unfamiliar technique for them.
+Although there is some weight shift from their back leg to the front, their trunk doesn't rotate much and their motion is almost entirely in their arms.
+They lean forward as they swing as opposed to rotating through the action.

-Despite Laura's obvious gaps in development, neither arm seems to dominate the other, and she displays coordination between her upper limbs - likely developed during swimming, Max figures.
-He places a mark not quite at the halfway mark of "Emerging".
+Despite Laura's obvious gaps in development, neither arm seems to dominate the other, and they display coordination between their upper limbs - likely developed during swimming, Max figures.
+He places a mark not quite at the halfway mark of "Emerging."

-Devel oping Acquired
+Devel oping Acqu uired

-Initia al En Emerging petent Pr t
+Initia al Em nerging C ompe tent Pro ficient -

-× (
+Х

-0 10 20 30 40 50 60 70 80 90 100
+0 10 20 30 40 5 0 60 70 80 90 100